 That, however, means that every single company pushing for digital acceleration will be competing with you to hire the best talent, regardless of where you are located.
 Thanks to the sheer number of collaboration services and tools readily available today, development teams have become notoriously famous for their ability to work in remote locations without sacrificing efficiency or compromising the product in any way.

 This twisted low-supply market is far from turning around.
 The US Bureau of Labor Statistics expects the demand for software developers to grow 21% by 2028, compared to just an average of 5% for all other jobs.
-There’s just not enough qualified people to fill these positions, especially if you’re only counting on local talent pools.
+There are just not enough qualified people to fill these positions, especially if you’re only counting on local talent pools.

 What’s more, the companies that actually get to hire top software developers will be the ones to harvest all the benefits of well-made software, giving them an edge over their competitors and building their momentum for pivoting in the ever-changing tech scene.
 Clearly, you’re reading this article because you want to be one of them.
 So let’s start revealing some insights.